Menu

 The behaviour, achievement and progress of the year group are closely monitored and reinforced by myself and all staff at The Warren.
 Students who display outstanding work and effort are rewarded with positive SIMs entries, public acknowledgment, weekly assembly awards, Year Team rewards and positive phone calls.
 Sanctions are used when students do not meet our high standards and parents/carers are asked to support us in the application of these sanctions.
 Students are encouraged to have a say in the life of the school: each tutor group will act as representatives to the Year Council meetings and two selected students take part in Student Council meetings to discuss various aspects of school life.

-Form groups will change at the start of Year 11, and for some students during the academic year too, to allow additional time for support in English, Maths and Science interventions.
+Form groups will change at the start of Year 11 and, for some students, during the academic year too, to allow additional time for support in English; Maths and Science interventions.
 This forms part of our intervention programme to ensure students have the best possible opportunity to succeed in their crucial examinations.
 The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June, with controlled assessments taking place earlier through the year.
 This means it is all the more important that students remain diligent and committed throughout this year.
-Students must make sure that their books and notes are neat and looked after so that they have them ready to use for revision.
+Students must make sure that their books and notes are well-organised and cared for so that they have them ready to use for revision.

 After school and during the school holidays, students will be required to attend revision classes leading up to their GCSE examinations.
 We will continue to push our students to make outstanding progress and urge our Year 11 students to continue to aim high and achieve their full potential.